 - i.
-Build capacity of teachers of STEM supporting subjects; and - ii.
-Ensure adequate laboratories and other curriculum support materials are made available in schools
+Build capacity of teachers of STEM supporting subjects and; - ii.
+Ensure adequate laboratories and other curriculum support materials are made available in schools; - iii.
+Equip universities and colleges with appropriate learning material, assistive devices and technologies for learners and trainees with disabilities.

-CHAPTER TEN: PUBLIC PRIVATE PARTNERSHIP
+CHAPTER TEN PUBLIC PRIVATE PARTNERSHIP